etjenB/wikipedia-social-research-private/README.md

   - we run the script *Create_AUS_GER_CSVs.py*
   - in the folder *RevisionData* additional csv files for germany and austria get generated

-Now that our data is ready we can do the mapping of the parties by running script *Mapping_Parties.py* and as a final step we can plot the data in any appropriate way using script *Plotting_Revisions.py*.
+Now that our data is ready we can do the mapping of the parties by running script *Mapping_Parties.py* and as a final step we can plot the data in any appropriate way using scripts *Plotting_Revisions.py* and *Left_Right_Barchart.py*.